rufer7/dotnet-webapi-using-az-key-vault-secret-rotated-by-terraform/README.md

 Rotate Azure Key Vault secrets used by an ASP.NET Core Web API with Terraform on every deployment

+Check out my blog post about this topic

+:memo: [[HOWTO] Rotate Azure Key Vault secrets used by an ASP.NET Core Web API with Terraform on every deployment](https://blog.rufer.be/2024/11/08/howto-rotate-azure-key-vault-secrets-used-by-an-asp-net-core-web-api-with-terraform-on-every-deployment/)

 ![Overview diagram](kv-secret-rotation-sample.png "Overview diagram")

 ## Getting started